-In East Asia, women's empowerment through governmental interventions has largely been pursued to meet functional development objectives which are very closely linked to women's traditional gendered roles and responsibilities.
-These serve the lowest levels of empowerment (including zero level when a purely welfaristic approach is used) where policy and programme benefits are 'given' to women beneficiaries as and when deemed appropriate, rather than designed to bring about an internalisation of power within them so as to enable them to arrive at a higher consciousness and to stimulate the will to mobilise and take control.
-An example of this is the 'T-Center for Teleworking and Telecommuting', which was designed to guide 200 participants, mainly women and youths, to learn and acquire teleworking skills and to enable them to adopt teleworking as a new mode of work.
-This was a project supported by Malaysia's Demonstrator Application Grant Scheme (DAGS) and one of the project's specific objectives was to 'empower' women, youth and pensioners to become important economic factors in the family, community and the nation.
-Because of such conceptually flawed design trends, women have benefited from policies and programmes more often as members of the family and the larger community - sometimes as pregnant women and mothers, but most often as potential members of the nation's workforce.
-Table 4 (see p.
-24) gives some examples of government-initiated ICT-based programmes and projects that have been undertaken, which have women as beneficiaries.
+In East Asia, women's empowerment by governmental interventions has largely been pursued to meet functional development objectives which are very closely linked to women's traditional gendered roles and responsibilities.53 These serve the lowest levels of empowerment (including

+53 According to Maxine Molyneux, these are called women's practical gender interests, defined by women acting to promote perceived practical needs that they have as a part of their given gender role in the sexual division of labour.
+On the other end of the scale are women's strategic gender interests.
+Molyneux defines these as interests that are derived from a critique of male domination and a vision of an alternative set of gender arrangements that would eliminate it.
+Caroline Moser (1985) made a similar distinction to Molyneux but re-defined both as "practical and strategic zero level when a purely welfaristic approach is used) where policy and programme benefits are "given" to women beneficiaries as and when deemed appropriate, rather than designed to bring about an internalization of power within them, enabling them to arrive at a higher consciousness, and to stimulate the will to mobilise and take control.
+An example of this is the "T-Center for Teleworking and Telecommuting" which was designed to guide 200 participants mainly women and youths to learn and acquire teleworking skills and to enable them to adapt teleworking as a new mode of work.
+This was a project supported by Malaysia's Demonstrator Application Grant Scheme (DAGS) and one of the project's specific objectives was to "empower" women, youth and pensioners to become important economic factors in the family, community and the nation.
+Because of such conceptually flawed design trends, women have benefited from policies and programmes more often as members of the family and the larger community-sometimes as pregnant women and mothers but most often as potential members of the nation's workforce.
+Table 4 below gives some examples of government-initiated ICT-based programmes and projects that have been undertaken, which have women as beneficiaries.54